 How the activity ends

 Players would be disqualified from the beep test if they fall behind the sound of the beeps just like if they were doing a normal beep test.

 This is a different way of using the beep test for fitness training and encourages competition amongst players as well as team spirit and support.

 The secondary activity chosen should fall into one of three categories depending on the nature of the training.
-Fitness based activities or skills based activities or just plain fun activities.

 The fitness and skills activities chosen should be relevant to the players role within their sport or team.
 For example, soccer players may dribble balls around a short figure 8 course of cones or witches hats as activity two.
 Rugby players may throw passes to each other back and forth and basket ball players may throw as many free throws as possible in the 60 seconds whilst waiting to switch back to running the beep test.